josdejong/mathjs/lib/expression/step-solver/README.md

 The main module is `stepper.js` which exports the following functions:

 - simplify(expr) returns a simplified expression node
-- stepThrough(expr) returns a list of what changed and the updated expression node for each step in simplifying an expression node
+- stepThrough(expr) goes through step by step to simplify an expression and returns a list of, for each step, what changed and the updated expression node for each step
 - step(expr) performs a single step on an expression node

 ### Things to know to navigate the code